 Imagining Space Otherwise

-Critical from the arts perspectives on space exploration
+Critical perspectives from the arts on space exploration

 Imagining Space Otherwise is an international working group focused on the arts' role in shaping outer space's ethics, politics, and cultural imaginaries.
 Our goal is to produce an arts-centred and science-informed space humanities scholarship that directly contributes to the formation of extraterrestrial epistemologies—modes of knowing that confront the planetary and interplanetary consequences of space exploration.
 Through public programming, artistic partnerships, and cross-disciplinary scholarship, this work benefits global audiences, especially those currently marginalized in space discourse, by advancing inclusive, critical, and culturally grounded approaches to shaping our planetary and interplanetary futures.